-Dividends and Stock Repurchase Program
+Distributions and Stock Repurchase Program

-We paid a common stock dividend of \$0.90 per share in the first quarter of 2009.
-The dividend was paid 10% in cash and 90% in stock subject to election by the stockholders.
-We issued 5,519,765 shares of common stock on March 18, 2009 at a closing price of \$35.38 per share.
-We are required to pay a minimum level of dividends to maintain our status as a REIT.
-Our dividends and limited partner distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
-Future dividends and distributions of the Operating Partnership will be determined by our Board of Directors based on actual results of operations, cash available for dividends and limited partner distributions, and what may be required to maintain our status as a REIT.
+Simon Property's Board of Directors declared and we paid a distribution of \$0.90 per unit in the first quarter of 2009.
+The distribution was paid 10% in cash and 90% in units subject to election by the unitholders.
+We issued 5,519,765 common units and 1,345,151 limited partner units on March 18, 2009 at a closing price of \$35.38 per unit.
+Our distributions typically exceed our net income generated in any given year primarily because of depreciation, which is a "non-cash" expense.
+Our future distributions will be determined by Simon Property's Board of Directors based on actual results of operations, cash available for distributions, and the amount of distributions required to maintain Simon Property's status as a REIT.

-We recently announced that we intend to pay a quarterly common stock dividend for the second quarter of 2009 of \$0.60 per share, consisting of a combination of cash and shares of common stock.
+Simon Property recently announced that it intends to pay a quarterly distribution for the second quarter of 2009 of \$0.60 per unit, consisting of a combination of cash and units.
 The cash component of this dividend will not exceed 20% in the aggregate, or \$0.12 per share.

-Our Board of Directors has authorized the repurchase of up to \$1.0 billion of common stock through July 2009.
-We may repurchase the shares in the open market or in privately negotiated transactions.
-During 2009, no purchases have been made as part of this program.
-The program had remaining availability of approximately \$950.7 million at March 31, 2009.
+On July 26, 2007, the Simon Property Board of Directors authorized a common stock repurchase program under which Simon Property may purchase up to \$1.0 billion of its common stock over the next twenty-four months as market conditions warrant.
+Simon Property may purchase the shares in the open market or in privately negotiated transactions.
+No purchases have been made as part of this program in 2009.
+Simon Property's share repurchase program had remaining availability of approximately \$950.7 million at March 31, 2009.